How to Start a Guild: Step-By-Step

-To create your Crest, you will need to go back to the same guy that you purchased the guild charter from, and select the option “I want to create a guild crest."
+To create your Crest, you will need to go back to the same person that you purchased the guild charter from and select the option “I want to create a guild crest."
 You will be presented with an interface that previews your character, along with options to change the Icon, Icon color, border, and background.
-After you decide how you want your logo to look, you just hit accept and it’s created, and your guild gets a nice little achievement along with it.
+After you decide how you want your logo to look, you just hit accept, and it’s created, and your guild gets a nice little achievement along with it.

 It’s pretty simple to set up the guild ranks.
-When you create a guild, there are default ranks and settings, you can choose to change them and make them your own, or just use the default settings.
-I chose to make my own ranks and permissions, and you can see to the right.
+When you create a guild, there are default ranks and settings; you can choose to change them and make them your own or just use the default settings.
+I chose to make my own ranks and permissions, and you can see them above.

 If you look at my next picture, you’ll see how the “Rank Permissions” tab looks.
 This is how I set up the rank for my alts.
 This rank can do pretty much everything that the guild master can do, aside from a few things.

 This is where you can modify what each rank can do in the guild; for example, inviting members, promoting, demoting, editing public information about the guild, etc. You want to make sure that your lowest rank can’t do too much.